Krishna and Arjuna, Unknown artist, ca. 1830

 “How can you say such a thing?”
 Justus Fowler asked with a frown.

 “Well, it means something different to everybody, and all people who might read it have not yet even come into existence.
-And since we have no way to know how many of them there might be, so there is no possibility of assigning a number of them.”
+They could read it any time in the future.
+The time in which they could read it is infinite, and so the number of them is infinite.”

 August Altman broke in, seeing that this could lead to hours of pointless discussion.
 “The salient point may be different for each person who reads or hears it,” he said.
 “But it teaches certain things to all.
 The idea that the soul is eternal, the importance of duty, propriety, and an underlying goodness, are clearly made available to everyone.
 But there are certain points that one person might miss, though they be central issues to others.”